Pediatric Abusive Head Trauma CE for Kentucky Nurses

 ASSESSMENT AND DIAGNOSIS OF PEDIATRIC ABUSIVE HEAD TRAUMA

 More seriously injured children have symptoms that should lead to rapid diagnosis of intracranial trauma.
-The caregiver may report some type of acute collapse, such as unconsciousness, apnea, or seizures.
+The caregiver may report a dramatic change in level of consciousness, as in acute collapse, such as unconsciousness, apnea, or seizures.
 An episode of minor trauma may be given as an explanation for the injury.
 Examples include falls off beds, being dropped by caregivers, or other minor contact injuries to the head.
-However, a history of trauma is rarely provided in the initial stages.
-An initial examination may not reveal any external injuries such as bruises, leading to concerns about medical rather than traumatic causes (Fraiser, 2009).

 Questions asked when taking a presenting history should include: